Education and Training Committee

 Barry Dauphin, PhD, is the current program director of the Graduate Program in Clinical Psychology of the University of Detroit-Mercy.
 Dr Dauphin is a past-president of Section IV, Local Chapters and the current Representative to the Division 39 Board of Section IV.
 He is the president of the Michigan Society for Psychoanalytic Psychology.
 He has a private practice in Birmingham, Mich.

-Emily Johnson, MA, is a student member of the committee.
-She is a doctoral candidate at the University of Indianapolis, School of Psychological Sciences.
+Rachel Fitzgerald, MA, is a student representative from University of Indianapolis, School of Psychological Sciences.